-Do you know these terms that are commonly used in the queer community?
+Do you know these LGBTQ+ terms that are commonly used in the queer community?

-We believe that every month is Pride Month!
-We’ve already filled you in on our fave LGBTQ movies, queer artists on Instagram, and the best gay bars in Hong Kong, and now we’ve put together a list of some of the most basic LGBTQ terms and their definitions – ready to see if you understand what these terms mean?
+We’ve already filled you in on our fave LGBTQ+ movies, queer artists on Instagram, and the best gay bars in Hong Kong.
+So, now we’ve put together a list of some of the most basic LGBTQ+ terms and their definitions – ready to see if you understand what they mean?

 A man or woman who is sexually attracted to both genders.

 As bisexuals are perceived to possess straight passing privilege when they’re with an opposite gender, it’s common to see people ridicule or undermine the plausibility of bisexuality, such is internalised biphobia (it even happens within the gay community).
 The idea that bisexuals are just having it all and they should pick a side is antiquated.

 Cisgender means a person’s gender identity aligns with their birth sex.
 For instance, you were born a female and you feel like a female, so you’re a cisgender.
 But it doesn’t necessarily mean that you’re heterosexual – so don’t get confused with these LGBTQ+ terms.

 6. Coming out

 Coming out is when a person first tells others about their sexual orientation and/or gender identity.